lyteword/kjv/acts/chapter-22.md

 <sup>6</sup> And it came to pass, that, as I made my journey, and was come nigh unto Damascus about noon, suddenly there shone from heaven a great light round about me.

-<sup>7</sup> And I fell unto the ground, and heard a voice saying unto me, Saul , Saul , why persecutest thou me ?
+<sup>7</sup> And I fell unto the ground, and heard a voice saying unto me, Saul, Saul, why persecutest thou me?

 <sup>8</sup> And I answered, Who art thou, Lord?
-And he said unto me, I am Jesus of Nazareth , whom thou persecutest .
+And he said unto me, I am Jesus of Nazareth, whom thou persecutest.

 <sup>9</sup> And they that were with me saw indeed the light, and were afraid; but they heard not the voice of him that spake to me.

 <sup>10</sup> And I said, What shall I do, Lord?
-And the Lord said unto me, Arise , and go into Damascus ; and there it shall be told thee of all things which are appointed for thee to do .
+And the Lord said unto me, Arise, and go into Damascus; and there it shall be told thee of all things which are appointed for thee to do.

 <sup>11</sup> And when I could not see for the glory of that light, being led by the hand of them that were with me, I came into Damascus.